ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing_your_application/getting_started.md

 Testing is <b>THE MOST IMPORTANT THING</b> of Ninja.
 We put a huge effort into making testing your apps as simple and quick as possible.
-The developers of Ninja all had experiences with different web frameworks that were really hard to test, or where tests were not reliable and slow.
+The developers of Ninja all had experiences with different web frameworks that were really hard to test, or where tests were unreliable and slow.

 Ninja changes that.